Scott AFB honors Pfc. Tyler Iubelt

 The family of Pfc.
-Tyler Iubelt react to seeing his coffin during a dignified transfer ceremony, Scott Air Force Base, Ill., Nov.
-21, 2016.
-Iubelt died Nov.
-12, 2016, as a result of injuries sustained from an improvised explosive device in Bagram, Afghanistan.
-He was assigned to Headquarters and Headquarters Company, 1st Special Troops Battalion, 1st Sustainment Brigade, 1st Calvary Division, Fort Hood, Texas, and his hometown is Tamaroa, Illinois.
+Tyler Iubelt react to seeing his coffin during a dignified transfer ceremony 21 Nov., 2016, at Scott Air Force Base, Illinois.
+Iubelt passed away on 12 Nov. while deployed to Bagram, Afghanistan.
 (U.S. Air Force photo by Staff Sgt.
 Clayton Lenhardt)

 |Date Taken: